 An espresso shot typically contains around 50 to 60 milligrams of caffeine per ounce.
 Since most espresso comes as a double shot, or two ounces, you may be drinking about 120 milligrams in your Americano or macchiato.
 On the flip side, a cup of brewed coffee can contain around 18 milligrams of caffeine per ounce, but you’re likely to drink more of it: An 8-ounce brewed coffee can have 144 milligrams of caffeine content or more.

 Does espresso require different beans than coffee?

-Many roasters will advertise particular bags or blends of coffee as “espresso beans,” but that’s just a suggestion: Because espresso is such a potent flavor experience, some roasters design special coffee blends or roast the coffee bean blend slightly differently in order to create a balanced profile that will be approachable to home espresso drinkers.
-But you can use any coffee beans to make espresso.
+Many roasters will advertise particular bags or coffee blends as “espresso beans,” but that’s just a suggestion: Because espresso is such a potent flavor experience, some roasters design special coffee blends or roast the coffee bean blend slightly differently in order to create a balanced profile that will be approachable to home espresso drinkers.
+But you can use regular coffee beans to make espresso.
 Some people prefer single origin coffee over coffee blends just like some people prefer light roast coffee over dark roast coffee.
 It really just comes down to your taste preference.